All Episodes

 Sure.

-And, you know, it made it.
+And, you know, it made me.

 And by the way, you were making a lot of money.

-I was working at a hedge fund at the time that I left and applied to the FBI, but you know, I felt that I had a greater purpose and I wanted to give back and serve this country.
+But, you know, I felt that I had a greater purpose and I wanted to give back and serve this country.

-Um I was not driven by money, obviously, to come to the FBI.
+I was not driven by money, obviously, to come to the FBI.

 I genuinely love America and I wanted to serve the people.

-And after seeing the heroes of nine eleven, I wanted to give back, and that is what motivated me.
+And after seeing the heroes of 9-11, I wanted to give back.

-It was a very pure intention, and I walked away from a lucrative career to serve the people of the United States of America.
+And I walked away from a lucrative career to serve the people of the United States of America.

-So the year that I applied, according to the Wall Street Journal, there were approximately 45,000 applicants, and there were 900 selected for the special agent positions, and I was one of them.
+So the year that I applied, according to the Wall Street Journal, there were approximately 45,000 applicants, and there were 900 selected for the special agent positions.

 And so, you know, I was accepted.

-I got an academy date class, went to Quanico August 1st of 2010, and I went through the the the academy, which was quite grueling, and I graduated, had my gun, my badge, my credentials, and I was assigned to serve in the Miami division of the FBI.
+And I graduated, had my gun, my badge, my credentials, and I was assigned to serve in the Miami division of the FBI.

-And you worked on a number of high profile cases, didn't you?
+And you worked on a number of high-profile cases, didn't you?

 You know, I did.